Cvrane/AccidentsData/README.md

 For a Simple EDA process, I started by eliminating the unnecessary features first.
 This is still a WIP.
 My main goals for the next few weeks towards this project are:
   * Setup an Airflow-Spark data scheduler
   * Completely understand the ETL processes required for the data.
+  * Look at how the severity of accidents is affected by location.

 ### Conclusions